CSIRO-enviro-informatics/addrmb11-linkset/README.md

 Other per-link information may be recorded too: if the links within a Linkset are generated over a significant period of time then the each link may have a created time; if different people/organisations contributed different links then each link may reference their specific contributor.

 ### Linkset content sections
 Linksets use a highly condensed, but still (sort of) human-readable data format to include many (millions) of links.
-Linkset data file contain:
+Linkset data files contain:

 * **A header**
   * Basic information about the Linksets - what, who when
   * Links to methods used in the generation of the Linkset
 * **A (long) set of Statements**
   * One Statement per link
+  * Link type - how the two objects relate, spatially or otherwise
-  * Link type, time of creation (if important), method used and who created it (if known)
+  * Link metadata - time of creation (if important), method used and who created it (if known) etc.

 Linksets include all their information in one potentially very large file but they also include the header information in a stand-alone text file - header.ttl.

 They also include a few (perhaps 10) example Statements in a stand-alone text file - example-data-… .ttl (numbered as there may be many).

 ### Linkset files
 In addition to the main Linkset data file and the header.ttl and example-data.ttl files, there are usually several other files within a Linkset, including this README file.
-General Linkset files are:
+General Linkset files include:

 * **data.ttl** - the main Linkset data file.
-This could be very large (1.5GB) and some deliveries of a Linkset (e.g. in GitHub) only provide a hyperlink to download the data file, not the data file itself.
+  * since this could be very large (1.5GB+), it is often compressed (*data.ttl.gz*) and sometimes split into parts (*data01.ttl.gz*, *data02.ttl.gz*...)
 * **header.ttl** - the Linkset’s data.ttl header information, stored separately for ease of access
 * **example-data.ttl** - a few statements (perhaps 10) from the Linkset for ease of access
 * **README.md** - this file: a description of this Linkset and general Linkset information